 - Built-out capital to pay for the building of the store itself and any renovations, fixtures or any other fixed assets.

 - Opening inventory financing, this is to pay for the initial stock you need to acquire to stock your pharmacy.
-While wholesalers can usually provide favorable terms for you it is highly unlikely that you will have a positive cash flow for at least the first six months.
+While wholesalers can usually provide favourable terms for you it is highly unlikely that you will have a positive cash flow for at least the first six months.

 - Working capital in order to fund day to day operations such as utilities, bills and payroll.